billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 - Stack BoW vector as input - checked, DetectLoop() is the same with stacked BoW, leave descpritor-bow relation
 - **Covisibility check**
-- Consistency check
-- BoW score threshold computation
+- BoW score & common words thre computation - checked, DetectLoopCandidates() is the same
-- Select candidates that are above thre
+- Select candidates that are above thre - checked, the same
 - Group consistency check